dennisfleischmann/selenium-with-es7-and-async-await/README.md

 ## Introduction

 Add Selenium tests to your project using your daily language JAVASCRIPT/ES6 or even Typescript.
 The Example is primarly based on javascript libraries.
+We will use async/await in this example to avoid the well known "callback" hell.

 | node_module           | Description                                           |